SMART Permission Tickets

 • Verify Presenter Binding: If presenter_binding is present, verify it according to presenter_binding.method.
 If the selected ticket type requires binding and it is absent, reject.

-• Verify Identity Evidence: If subject_identity_evidence or requester_identity_evidence is present, verify it per Identity Evidence — signature, evidence-issuer trust, temporal validity, audience, and demographic consistency with the party in that slot — plus the selected profile's assurance and claim parameters.
+• Verify Identity Evidence: If subject_identity_evidence or requester_identity_evidence is present, verify it per Identity Evidence — signature, evidence-issuer trust, temporal validity, who the embedded ID token was issued to, and demographic consistency with the party in that slot — plus the selected profile's assurance and claim parameters.

-• Process Kernel Fields: Every kernel field present in the ticket is must-understand.
-Constraint fields SHALL be enforced or the ticket rejected; policy-selection fields SHALL be understood well enough to apply the selected ticket type and local policy.
-See Must-Understand Semantics.
+• Process Kernel Fields: Every kernel field present in the ticket must be handled.
+Enforced fields — including every member of access — SHALL be enforced or the ticket rejected; policy-selection fields SHALL be understood well enough to apply the selected ticket type and local policy.
+See Field Handling and Extensions.

-• Verify Required Claims: Confirm every claim the selected ticket type requires is present and well-formed (for example, required context fields, or UC2's authority coding); reject with invalid_grant if missing.
+• Verify Required Claims: Confirm every claim the selected ticket type requires is present and well-formed (for example, the delegated-access authority coding, or a required constraint such as the payer profile's claim_linkage); reject with invalid_grant if missing.

 • Resolve Subject: Resolve the subject to a unique local patient record; reject on zero or ambiguous matches (see Subject Resolution).